MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 * Business Essentials

 > [!Note]
-> Users with E5 and MyAnalytics standalone plans will continue to get the full [MyAnalytics experience](https://docs.microsoft.com/en-us/workplace-analytics/myanalytics/index).
+> The aforementioned plans will offer only the experience that is described in this article.
+Users with E5 and MyAnalytics standalone plans will continue to get the full [MyAnalytics experience](https://docs.microsoft.com/en-us/workplace-analytics/myanalytics/index).

 **Q2.
 What is the roll-out plan?**